 You have a “safe harbour” from the FTL penalty if you have engaged a registered tax agent to lodge your return, you have provided them with all the necessary documents, and they were not reckless or intentionally disregarding the law.

 Even if you miss the due date, try to have your return lodged as soon as possible to avoid interest penalties.
-Payment must be made within 21 days of the lodgement date.

 We have a team of highly qualified SMSF tax accountants.
-They are 100% Australia-based and have many years of experience dealing with the Australian taxation office.
+They are 100% Australia-based and have many years of experience dealing with the Australian Taxation Office.

 See here for a complete list of our services and fees.

-If we administer your SMSF, we will already have most of the Information needed for SMSF tax returns.
+If we administer your SMSF, we will already have most of the Information needed for the SMSF annual returns.
 This includes items such as your Australian business number (ABN), details of bank accounts, and receipts or statements for the expenses you are claiming as deductions.
 We will ask you if we need anything else.

 If you use our administration and audit services, we can also act as tax agents for the annual tax lodgement for your funds annual SMSF return.
 For details, please contact SMSF Engine.